-President Curry became a UAW member in July 1992, when he was hired as a truck assembler at Freightliner Trucks in Mount Holly, North Carolina, (now Daimler Trucks, NA) after serving in the U.S. Army for three years on active duty and five years in the US Army Reserve.
-Shortly after joining UAW Local 5285, he became active in the local’s civil rights standing committee.
+President Curry became a UAW member in July 1992, when he was hired as a truck assembler at Freightliner Trucks in Mount Holly, NC, (now Daimler Trucks, NA) after serving in the U.S. Army for three years on active duty and five years in the U.S. Army Reserve.
+Shortly after joining UAW Local 5285, he became active in the local’s Civil Rights Standing Committee.
 “I have always believed that it is a duty to make change happen.
 My years on that standing committee gave me both a deep understanding of our great union as well as the awareness of what can happen when we work together.”

-UAW President Ron Gettelfinger appointed Curry to the International staff in 2004, where he serviced UAW contracts in aerospace, automotive (Chrysler, Ford, and General Motors facilities), heavy truck, and numerous independent parts supplier locations in Alabama and Tennessee.
-He was appointed Region 8 assistant director by then-Region 8 Director Gary Casteel in 2010.
+UAW President Emeritus Ron Gettelfinger appointed Curry to the International Staff in 2004, where he serviced UAW contracts in aerospace, automotive (Chrysler, Ford, and General Motors facilities), heavy truck, and numerous independent parts supplier locations in Alabama and Tennessee.
+He was appointed Region 8 Assistant Director by then-Region 8 Director Gary Casteel in 2010.
 Four years later, he was elected Director of UAW Region 8.

 In June 2018, Curry was elected UAW Secretary-Treasurer at the 37th Constitutional Convention.
 In this role, he was instrumental in the implementation of broad financial ethics reforms and oversight as part of the UAW’s Ethics Reforms Initiative.
 As UAW President, Curry continues his commitment to transparency and reform within the UAW.
 “Restoring member confidence in our union is a high priority.
 We will continue to work with the monitor to develop and implement more checks and balances for our union.”

 A longtime grassroots activist, Curry is a Gold Life member of the NAACP, and member of the national NAACP Board of Directors.
-As a result of his demonstrated commitment to social justice, Curry is the recipient of many awards including the A. Philip Randolph Leon Lynch Lifetime Achievement Award and the Tennessee State AFL-CIO Presidential Award, and the 2021 Michigan Chronicle Man of The Year.
+As a result of his demonstrated commitment to social justice, Curry is the recipient of many awards including the A. Philip Randolph Leon Lynch Lifetime Achievement Award, the Tennessee State AFL-CIO Presidential Award, the 2021 Michigan Chronicle Man of The Year, the 2022 Michigan APALA Vanguard Award and the National Action Network MLK Labor Leader of the Year Award for 2023.
 Additionally, he is a member of Unique Masonic Lodge, Charlotte Consistory, and Rameses Temple.

 He is a graduate of the University of North Carolina at Charlotte with a B.S. in Business Administration / Finance.
 He holds an MBA degree from the University of Alabama.